 The Terrain

-The Via Alpina's terrain comprises the full range of Alpine walkin: a typical day starts with wide tracks through forests or tarmac country lanes, then rises to zig-zagging hillside paths, or open meadow where narrow hard-pack paths cross grassland.
+The Via Alpina's terrain comprises the full range of Alpine walking: a typical day starts with wide tracks through forests or tarmac country lanes, then rises to zig-zagging hillside paths, or open meadow where narrow hard-pack paths cross grassland.
 Above, we venture into the high hills where good balance is needed on rocky paths and steps.

 The four highest cols in particular, the Surenenpass (2,291m), Sefinafurgga (2,612m), Hohturli (2,778m) and the Bunderchrinde (2,385m), involve loose tracks over scree and shale.
 In descent from the Hohturli to the Oechinensee there is hard walking on rocky paths, with drops to one side (lateral moraines).
 Chains aid the scree ascent up to the Sefinafurgga; wooden ladders down from the Sefinafurgga and up to the Hohturli give solid walking.
 The Via Alpina has no via ferrata or climbing sections and is considered a walk throughout, albeit at times a very challenging one.